arthurrios/04-ignite-shop/README.md

 # Ignite Shop

-O primeiro projeto de E-Commerce feito com os produtos da Rocketseat integrando a API do Stripe para vendas e utilizando Stitches no lugar do Styled Components pra melhor otimização do código.
+The first E-Commerce project created with Rocketseat's products, integrating the Stripe API for sales and using Stitches instead of Styled Components for better code optimization.